silly-lily/HTB-Machines/StartingPoint/Tier1/Crocodile/README.md

 # Crocodile

-Crocodile is a very easy machine on Hack The Box Starting Point Tier 1 that focuses on exploiting FTP misconfigurations to steal user credentials and using Gobuster to discover web pages.
+Crocodile is a very easy linux machine on Hack The Box Starting Point Tier 1 that focuses on exploiting FTP misconfigurations to steal user credentials and using Gobuster to discover web pages.

 ## Task 1